KyleRego/KyleRego.github.io/collections/_software_development_notes/the-linux-command-line.markdown

 The Bash shell prompt is `username@machinename` followed by (and separated by `:`) the current working directory followed by `$` (or `#` if superuser) e.g. `regoky@LAPTOP:~/projects$`.

+TODO - Reorganize these notes by dispersing the long list of commands

 # Commands

 There are several different types of commands.
 They can be compiled binaries, programs written in scripting languages such as Ruby, *shell builtins* which are programs built into the shell itself, shell scripts which are incorporated into the environment, or aliases.